Dog aggression

 Dog aggression expressed by dogs is considered to be normal behaviour and various types of aggression are influenced by a dog's environment and genetic predisposition.
 Dogs commonly display possessive aggression when defending resources or themselves.

 Canine aggression may be influenced by a dog's age, sex, health and reproductive status.
 Canine aggression is one of the most serious behavior problems in animal behavioral medical science.
 Aggression in canines is particularly important because a dog's sharp teeth can result in serious injuries, or even fatalities in the young or frail.

 The determinants for each type of aggression are different, but there are specific factors that are common to canine aggression.
 The types of aggression include dominance aggression, defensive aggression, predatory aggression and maternal aggression.
 Aggression in canines may be a self-defense response to a person or animal entering a dog's space, which may be ritualized aggression, not actual aggression, if the violation includes a threat.
-Aggressive behavior in scared dogs is typically not true aggression but rather ritualized behavior intended to avoid physical altercation by way of faking aggression rather than actual aggression, anxiety disorder, diet, gut microbiome or genetic background.
+Aggressive behavior in scared dogs is typically not true aggression but rather ritualized behavior intended to avoid physical altercation by way of faking aggression rather than actual aggression.
+This ritualized behavior can be influenced by anxiety disorder, diet, gut microbiome or genetic background.
 Some aggression can be treated through animal behaviour therapy or avoided by proper socialization during puppyhood.